kardotinambunan12/personal-project/README.md

-if you want to open the API documentation, you can go to the doc directory > click one of the swagger.yml or swagger.json files. then copy the file then go to https://editor.swagger.io/ paster then .... boom .. you can test there
+if you want to open the API documentation, you can go to the doc directory > click one of the swagger.yml or swagger.json files. then copy the file, go to https://editor.swagger.io/ paster then .... boom .. you can test there